klopferhuang/Graph-Theory-Clustering-Algorithm/README.md

 ## Output

 The final output of the algorithm is a table that shows the distribution of segment sizes and the average within-cluster distance for various threshold distances.
-The average within-cluster distance is measured in kilometers (km) and is provided in parentheses, similar to Table A.4 in the [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4455034).
+The average within-cluster distance is measured in kilometers (km) and is provided in parentheses.
+You may find it as Table A.4 in the [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4455034).